AU-Biocommons/genome-annotation/README.md

 2. Tasks are grouped into [roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).
 3. Roles can be used by [playbooks](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) to make the steps for each system easy to understand and define.

-# Structure of the genome-annotation repo
+# Structure of the Genome Annotation Repo
 The structure of this repo is as below:

 1. The **ansible-test** folder is virtually identical to its counterpart **ansible-prod** folder.
 The difference is in the hosts (inventory) file and as its name suggests the hosts file has only test VMs.
 The main files in this folder are listed below: